Hamidalavi/examid-gaming-journey/README.md

 13. Bought a **WLA-006 Ergo Four-Monitor Support Stand (Clamp Mode)** because I wanted the desk to be more clean.
 On the other hand, the monitor stand doesn't bother me.
 The main reason is that the monitor comes forward so that my eyes can see the screen more clearly
 14. Bought a **SkyPAD Wallhack SP-004 Glass Gaming Mousepad** and when I play with the mouse, it feels like I'm playing hockey, because the surface of the pad is so frictionless.
 It's a next era of gaming experience
+15. Bought a **DIY Universal PTFE Dots** mouse skate, because the bottom of the mouse is not flat, it's easier to reset the mouse (even on the flattest surface) and my hand doesn't get tired

 ## Donate to our Team:
 [![DonateReymit](https://img.shields.io/badge/Donate-Reymit-purple)](https://reymit.ir/examid6540)